Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Aarakocra.md

 ### Aarakocra Names

 As with much of their speech, aarakocra names include clicks, trills, and whistles to the point that other peoples have a difficult time pronouncing them.
 Typically, a name has two to four syllables with the sounds acting as connectors.
-When interacting with other races, aarakocra may use nicknames gained from people they meet or shortened forms of their full names.
+When interacting with other [[races]], aarakocra may use nicknames gained from people they meet or shortened forms of their full names.

 **Aarakocra Names:** Aera, Aial, Aur, Deekek, Errk, Heehk, Ikki, Kleeck, Oorr, Ouss, Quaf, Quierk, Salleek, Urreek, or Zeed